-BNP Paribas Funds Health Care Innovators short-named BNP Paribas Health Care Innovators
+BNP Paribas Funds Health Care Innovators

 Increase the value of its assets over the medium term by investing in healthcare innovative companies.

 At all times, this sub-fund invests at least 75% of its assets in equities and/or equity equivalent securities issued worldwide by health care companies that enable or benefit from innovative technologies, including, but not limited to, advances in genetic sequencing, drug delivery, miniaturization, bio-compatible materials, haptics and information technology to the healthcare field.